business

 Here’s what many new hosts miss: Dubai has specific short-term rental fees, and you need to price your listing accordingly.

 Before you decide on your pricing strategy, it’s important to understand the various fees and taxes that apply to holiday homes in Dubai.
-These charges - like the destination fee, tourism fee, municipality fee, and VAT - can impact your margins if not planned for correctly.
+These charges - like the, tourism dirhamfee, and VAT - can impact your margins if not planned for correctly.

 To help you stay ahead, we’ve broken everything down clearly in our dedicated article on understanding tourism fees and taxes in Dubai’s holiday home business, so you know exactly what to expect and how to price your Airbnb listing the smart way.